White Wheat Bread

 As with most bread recipes, the hardest part is the waiting!
 While this recipe does require some mixing and kneading, it’s all very simple and I’m going to walk you through every step!

-1. Heat your milk to lukewarm, a max of 110°F, like a baby’s bottle.
-Add in half the sugar, stir, and then the yeast, stir again.
+Heat your milk to 105°F, but do not exceed 110°F, or the yeast will die.
+Mix in half the sugar, then the yeast.
 This will activate your yeast, and get very bubbly and foamy in about 5 to 10 minutes.

-2. Melt your butter, and set aside to cool slightly.
-Then mix all of your white whole wheat flour, and the same amount (5 ounces, a cup plus two tablespoons) of bread flour in a bowl and set aside.
+Melt your butter, and set aside to cool slightly.
+Then mix all of your white whole wheat flour, plus 2 cups of bread flour in a bowl and set aside.
+Keep the remaining bread flour nearby.

-1. If you don’t own a kitchen scale, but like to bake….INVEST.
+If you don’t own a kitchen scale, but like to bake….invest!
 Accuracy, ease, and consistent baking is enough to be worth a 12 dollar scale!

-8. When your dough has risen, gently punch it down and turn it out onto a clean work surface.
-Press the dough with your hands to form a rectangle.
+When your bread dough is doubled in size push down to knock out the air and turn it out onto a lightly greased or floured surface.
+Measure your bread pan.
+Press the dough into a rectangle the same width as your pan using your hands.
 The dough should be pliant and soft.
 If it snaps back when you push it, let it rest for 10 minutes and try again.

-13. Remove from oven and carefully tip the pan onto a cooling rack to remove the bread loaf from the pan.
-Quickly turn the bread right side up, and allow to cool completely before slicing.
+Brush the top gently with a bit of milk and place in the preheated oven.
+Bake for 35 minutes, or until deeply golden brown on top.
+Remove from oven and carefully tip the pan onto a cooling rack to remove the bread loaf from the pan.
+Quickly turn the bread right side up and allow it to cool completely before slicing.

 Can I use regular whole wheat flour instead of white whole wheat flour?